doc4child/cheat-sheets/aspire.md

 This was not necessory for the OMV8 install

-ZimaOS boot screen
+burn zimaos img file to USB, boot from it and then install it on hard disk (can be installed on laptop hard drive) First boot after install may take a while but you will reach ZimaOS Zimacube screen

 to enter CLI use Alt +F2

-login as root blank pwd.
-change root password by using command - passwd-root
+login as root using blank pwd. change root password by using command - passwd-root

 use nmtui to enter wifi settings and connect to wifi